alexgubanow/icu/docs/userguide/icu4c/build.md

 ### z/OS (Batch/PDS) support outside the z/OS UNIX environment

 ICU on z/OS builds its libraries into the z/OS UNIX file system (HFS).
 In addition, some libraries are built with batch-ready names.
-The default batch-ready ICU name convetion is LICU as prefix, 2 characters for version of library and 2 characters for exact library name, like LICU76DA or LICU76IN.
-This is useful, for example, when your application is externalized via Job Control Language (JCL).

-Enviromental variables to control z/OS batch-ready build of ICU:
+The default batch-ready ICU naming convention is LICU as prefix, 2 characters for version of ICU library, and 2 characters for specific ICU library name (see examples below).
+Use the following environmental variables to control z/OS batch-ready build of ICU:

-*   ICU_PDS_NAME sets the library name, overrides ICU_PDS_NAME_PREFIX and version in name, while 2 characters code will be added for specific library subset.
 *   ICU_PDS_NAME_PREFIX sets the library name prefix.
-*   ICU_PDS_NAME_SUFFIX sets suffix, empty by default.
+*   ICU_PDS_NAME_SUFFIX sets the library name suffix.
+If not set, the suffix is empty by default.
+*   ICU_PDS_NAME overrides ICU_PDS_NAME_PREFIX and two-character ICU library version.
+The two-character code for the specific ICU library will be appended.
-*   ICU_PLUGINS_DD controls the location from where to load plug-ins.
+*   ICU_PLUGINS_DD indicates the ICU plug-ins location.
 A value of 1 forces the ICU to load plug-ins from //DD:ICUPLUG.
-This variable is not set by default, which means the ICU reads plug-ins from an HFS directory.
+ICU_PLUGINS_DD is not set by default, which means the ICU reads plug-ins from an HFS directory.

-Detaled schema of batch-ready naming:
+Detailed schema of batch-ready naming:

 ```
-{ICU_PDS_NAME_PREFIX}{version}{2 characters code}{ICU_PDS_NAME_SUFFIX}
+{ICU_PDS_NAME_PREFIX}{two-character ICU library version}{two-character ICU library code}{ICU_PDS_NAME_SUFFIX}
 {                    ICU_PDS_NAME                      }
 ```

-Default batch-ready library subset names map to original UNIX names:
+Default batch-ready library subset names mapped to original UNIX names:

 ```
 LICU76DA - libicudata.so